The next Coral Cup is scheduled for Day 2 of the Cheltenham Festival on March 11, 2026.

 A win-only wager is as straightforward as it gets.
 If your chosen horse finishes first in the Coral Cup, your bet is a winner.
 Any other result and the bet is lost.

-This option allows your horse to finish in the top few and still generate a return.
-Most firms pay out on at least four places for the Coral Cup due to the size of the field, with some sportsbooks offering to cover the top six or seven home.
+This option lets your horse finish in the top few and generate a return.
+Most firms pay out on at least four places for the Coral Cup due to the size of the field, with some books offering to cover the top six or seven home.

 Make sure to check the place terms being offered before placing a wager.

-In an ultra-competitive race like the Coral Cup, each-way bets are especially popular.
+Each-way bets are especially popular in an ultra-competitive race like the Coral Cup.
 This approach splits your stake with half going on the horse to win and the other half on it to place.

 If the horse wins, both halves pay out.
 If it only places, you’ll still receive a return at a reduced rate (usually 1/5 or 1/4 of the odds), depending on your bookmaker’s terms.

-Most common in the UK and Ireland.
-Odds are displayed as fractions and give you the starting point of the number on the left indicating the potential profit if you wagered the number on the right of the line.
+Most common in the UK and Ireland, these odds are displayed as fractions.
+They give you the starting point of the number on the left and indicate the potential profit if you wagered the number on the right of the line.

 For example, Coral Cup odds of 12/1 would mean a £10 bet would return £130 if successful (£120 profit + £10 stake).